技术平台与产品管线

 Nonclinical pharmacodynamic studies demonstrate that SA1211 Dimer rapidly reduces HBsAg and HBV DNA levels, with 80% of animals achieving undetectable HBsAg and HBV DNA, along with a high rate of seroconversion.
 (Relevant findings were presented at the 2024 AASLD poster session.)

-SA1211 is currently in the IND-enabling stage.
+SA1211 is currently in the phase 1 stage.

 ALK7 (ACVR1C), a type I receptor of the TGF-β superfamily, is structurally characterized as a single-pass transmembrane protein with predominant expression in white and brown adipose tissues.
 Upon ligand binding, ALK7 activates the Smad 2/3/4 signaling cascade, downregulating lipase expression to suppress lipolysis.
 Pharmacological inhibition of ALK7 promotes fat breakdown while preserving lean mass.